This strawberry Swiss roll is probably one of the easiest and most delicious ways of enjoying strawberries this spring.

 - Once cooled, make the filling.

-- Spread the filling onto the sponge, cover with the chopped strawberries and roll again very carefully.
+- Spread the filling onto the sponge, and cover with the chopped strawberries.

 - Remove the wrap, place the cream roll back on the serving platter and decorate with whipped cream or icing sugar, as desired.